Mammy stereotype: Television

 Over time, the image of the mammy was given a contemporary makeover.
 Some of the more contemporary features that the mammy received were that her head rag was removed and she became smaller, as well as lighter in complexion.
 In addition, her owner was not always white.

 Some contemporary television sitcoms which featured mammies include Maude, where the character Florida, played by Esther Rolle, worked as a domestic for a white family.
 A spin-off titled Good Times was made, where Rolle's character became the center of the series; the show focused on her family, which lived generally happy lives in a low-income housing project.
 Other television series that featured mammies as characters include That's My Mama, Gimme a Break! and What's Happening!!.

 When other contemporary mammies emerged, they usually retained their occupation as domestic workers and exhibited these physical feature changes; however, their emotional qualities remained the same.
 These contemporary mammies continued to be quick-witted and remained highly opinionated.
 A new twist in the outlook of the contemporary mammy occurred in the sitcom The Jeffersons, where Florence, a maid played by Marla Gibbs, works for an affluent African-American family.

 A Different World was a 1980s sitcom that featured students at Hillman, a fictional historically black college.
 In an episode titled "Mammy Dearest", the mammy stereotype was discussed.
 The episode centered on an exhibition planned by the character Whitley Gilbert.
 In the exhibition, Gilbert included images of a "mammy".
 The character of Kimberly Reese is upset and wants it removed from the exhibition.
 Gilbert and others argue that they must reclaim the image and separate it from its racist history.
-Later in the episode Reese reveals a childhood story in which she dressed up a Nubian princess for a costume contest at school.
+Later in the episode Reese reveals a childhood story in which she dressed up as a Nubian princess for a costume contest at school.
 When she won, she was referred to as "Aunt Jemima".
 The incident was traumatic for her because she felt that was how people saw her.